2023 Best Value Mechanic & Repair Technologies Bachelor's Degree Schools

 Read full report on Mechanic & Repair Technologies at Ferris State University

-Out of the 9 schools in the United States that were part of this year’s ranking, Montana State University - Northern landed the # 3 spot on the list.
+The excellent bachelor’s degree programs at Montana State University - Northern helped the school earn the #3 place on this year’s ranking of the best value mechanic & repair technologies schools in the United States.
 Montana State University - Northern is a small public school located in the remote town of Havre.

 In addition to its great value ranking, Montana State University - Northern is in the top 10% of all schools on our Best Mechanic & Repair Technologies Bachelor’s Degree Trade Schools list.